Holographic complexity of hyperbolic black holes: Complexity growth of planar EMD black holes

-Still, we make $f(r)$ implicitly in order to waive complex formula.
+Still, we make $f(r)$ implicitly in order to waive the complex formula.
 As usual, the time derivative is

-As it always is, the countermterm $S_{ct}$ is still invariant.
+As it always is, the counterterm $S_{ct}$ is still invariant.
 At last, we can get the full WDW action growth in late time,

 In the neutral case, if we take $b=0$, then the solutions will reduce to the planar Schwarzchild black holes and its holographic complexity will simply be $2M$.
-Another neutral limit $c=0$ is irregular.
-In this limit, the horizon and singularity are both located at $r=b$.
+Another neutral limit $c=0$ is irregular, i.e., the horizon approaches to the singularity located at $r=b$.
 In other words, we are left with a naked singularity instead of a black hole.
-Some authors calculate the complexity of this naked singularity.
-And their result is different from our calculation when $\alpha^2=1/3$.
-This difference seems interesting and we may come back to it in the future.
+The complexity of this naked singularity has recently been calculated in \cite{Katoch:2023dfh}.

 In the neutral limit $c=0$, the growth rate of the complexity is zero except for the $\alpha^2=1/3$ case.
 The complexity of the neutral limit $c=0$ was obtained to be constant in \cite{Katoch:2023dfh}.
 The small inconsistency at $\alpha^2=1/3$ needs further investigation.